nushell/nushell.github.io/book/standard_library.md

 ## Importing the Standard Library

+The Standard Library modules and submodules are imported with the [`use`](/commands/docs/use.md) command, just as any other module.
+See [Using Modules](./modules/using_modules.md) for more information.

 While working at the commandline, it can be convenient to load the entire standard library using:

 ```nu